crocs-muni/git-ci-demo/README.md

-Demo for GitHub and TravisCI integration
+Demo for GitHub and CI integration
 ========================================

 This repository contains a sample C++ project demonstrating the capabilities of integrating GitHub with an continuous integration system TravisCI and AppVeyor.